 The Bailiff has the power of arrest for any criminal violation or per any Judge's order.
 The Bailiff is there for the protection of the Judge and everyone else in the Courtroom.
 On jury trials and certain law days we often have multiple officers in the Courtroom or Courthouse.

 Local Court Rule mandates the Livingston County Sheriff's Office operate the metal detector and enhance security each day the Courthouse is open.
 People wishing to access the Courthouse are not permitted to carry any type of weapon including pocket knives, must agree to be checked for weapons and permit the inspection of any items or possessions.
 Cell phones are prohibited from the Courtrooms.
 Young children are not permitted in the court rooms unless summoned or authorized to appear by the court or for special events such as adoptions.

-Proper attire is required to enter the Court.
-No shorts, shirts with graphic writing, hats or head covering is permitted.
+Proper attire is required to enter the court which means no shorts, shirts with graphic writing, hats or head covering is permitted.
 Recording devices and cameras are not permitted without prior approval from the Judge.
 Men shall have their shirts properly tucked in and be presentable.
 We are often required to ask people to wear proper attire or exclude them from the courtroom.

 Anyone who refuses to comply with the bailiff or deputy, rules, is disorderly or disrespectful in the Courtroom, may be held in contempt of Court by the Judge.
 A Contempt of Court detention may be up to 6 months in custody without a Court hearing.
 Fortunately very few people try to push the issue while Court is in session.